TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 logic needs to do expensive calculations or must look up identical information from a database over and over again during its execution.
 In this case it is useful to store the data in an array once and just lookup the entry from the cache for consecutive calls to get rid of the otherwise additional overhead.
-Since caches are available system wide and shared between Core and extensions they can profit from each other if they need the same information.
+Since caches are available system wide and shared between `Core`:pn: and extensions they can profit from each other if they need the same information.

 Since the data is stored directly in memory, this backend is the quickest backend available.
 The stored data adds to the memory consumed by the PHP process and can hit the :code:`memory_limit` PHP setting.